Last Updated on 17 January 2026 by Cycloscope

 Poloniny National Park

-A national park in Slovak territory, bordering Poland and Ukraine.
-Selected areas of the park are included in the primordial beech forests of the Carpathians, which have been recognized as World Heritage Sites by UNESCO.
-Also, there are many of the animals mentioned above, one of the most interesting paths in the park is that which connects the beautiful wooden churches of the eighteenth century, in the villages of Topoľa, Uličské Krivé, and Ruský Potok.
+A national park in the Slovak territory, bordering Poland and Ukraine.
+Selected areas of the park are part of the Carpathian primordial beech forests, which UNESCO has recognized as World Heritage Sites.
+Also, there are many of the animals mentioned above.

 Nadsiansky Regional Landscape Park and Uzhanian National Nature Park